jina-ai/jina/docs/datatype/image/small-images-inside-big-images/building-executors.md

 ### **YoloV5Segmenter**
 Since we want to retrieve small images in bigger images, the technique that we will heavily rely on is segmenting.
-Basicly, we want to do object detection on the indexed images.
+Basically, we want to do object detection on the indexed images.
 This will generate bounding boxes around objects detected inside the images.
 The detected objects will be extracted and added as chunks to the original documents.
 By the way, guess what is the state-of-the-art object detection model ?